Framing a Staircase

 Engineered lumber such as LVLs make the best stringers but check them for straightness.

-Locking pliers work instead of stair gauge stops to position the framing square for layout.
+Try locking pliers instead of stair gauge stops to position the framing square for layout.

 Lay out the steps down the first stringer, but don’t cut anything yet.